emrgnt-cmplxty/fermi/core/src/config/genesis.md

 # Genesis Ceremony

-This document lays out the step-by-step process for orchestrating a Sui Genesis Ceremony.
+This document lays out the step-by-step process for orchestrating a GDEX Genesis Ceremony.

 ## Prerequisites